patka00/documentation/for-developers/quick-start-for-developers.md

 ## Run your app on iExec

-iExec enables running applications on a decentralized infrastructure against RLC \(iExec coin\).
+iExec enables running applications on a decentralized infrastructure against RLC \(iExec token\).

 Let's get some test RLC to run your app